-You’ve probably heard the catchcry “don’t move, improve!”.
-Well, it’s being heard more and more around the UK than ever before as homeowners transform their homes with a variety of home extensions.
-Top of the list for many homeowners is a kitchen extension renovation, which is why we’ve put together these kitchen extension ideas for you.
+More homeowners around the UK are transforming their homes with a variety of home extensions.
+And top of the list for many homeowners is a kitchen extension renovation, which is why we’ve put together these kitchen extension ideas for you!

 If you’ve been struggling for kitchen space at home, an extension is a perfect solution to add volume and floor space.
 Gaining more space here is not only important for functional and aesthetic reasons, but it will also improve the sociability of your home.